secretGeek/til/concepts/narcissism_of_small_differences.md

 Same for brace positioning.

-People pour effort into these things because they are a way of asserting their individuality.
+People pour effort into these things because they are a way of asserting their identity (either group or individual identity).

-(Research shows me that [Raganwald spotted this in 2008](http://weblog.raganwald.com/2008/05/narcissism-of-small-code-differences.html)([discussion](https://news.ycombinator.com/item?id=6710668)))
+(Research shows me that [Raganwald spotted this in 2008](http://weblog.raganwald.com/2008/05/narcissism-of-small-code-differences.html) ([discussion](https://news.ycombinator.com/item?id=6710668)))

 ## Source